-Lillian Schanfield, Ph.D.
+Lillian Schanfield, PhD

 Professor of English

-- B.Ed.
-(English) University of Miami
+- BEd (English) University of Miami

-- M.A.
-(English) Université de Montréal
+- MA (English) Université de Montréal

-- Ph.D.
-(English) University of Miami
+- PhD (English) University of Miami

-- M.B.A.
-(Business) Barry University
+- MBA (Business) Barry University

-- M.St.
-(Anthropology) Oxford University
+- MSt (Anthropology) Oxford University

 Areas of Interest

-She has published and presented papers on Ben Jonson, Robert Herrick, E. M. Forster, Susan Glaspell, William Shakespeare, and Isaac Bashevis Singer, among others, which have appeared in a number of journals including Women in Literature and Life Assembly, The CEA Forum, The CEA Critic, ATA: American Translators Association Chronicle, The Educational Forum, The Journal of English Teaching Techniques, National Forum, Literature and Psychology, Thought and Action, Circles, The Buffalo Women’s Journal of Law and Social Policy, Journal of the Fantastic in the Arts, and Ben Jonson Journal.
-She recently published a translation in opposing page format and with parallel text numbering of a nineteenth century Yiddish novel, The Women Shopkeepers or Golde-Mine, The Abandoned Wife of Brod by Ayzik-Meir Dik (for which she wrote the Critical Introduction).
+She has published and presented papers on Ben Jonson, Robert Herrick, E. M. Forster, Susan Glaspell, William Shakespeare, and Isaac Bashevis Singer, among others, which have appeared in a number of journals including Women in Literature and Life Assembly, The CEA Forum, the CEA Critic, ATA: American Translators Association Chronicle, The Educational Forum, The Journal of English Teaching Techniques, National Forum, Literature and Psychology, Thought and Action, Circles, The Buffalo Women’s Journal of Law and Social Policy, Journal of the Fantastic in the Arts, and The Ben Jonson Journal.
+She published a translation [with a co-translator] in opposing page format and with parallel text numbering of a nineteenth century Yiddish novel, The Women Shopkeepers or Golde-Mine, The Abandoned Wife of Brod by Ayzik-Meir Dik (for which she wrote the Critical Introduction).